icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 ## Molecular Data Submission Workflow

 [icgc-argo/argo-data-submission](https://github.com/icgc-argo/argo-data-submission) is a workflow designed to ease the metadata payload generation and streamline molecular data submission processes.
 It applies sanity checks and data validation rules early on to ensure high quality of the molecular data and accompanying metadata which are to be released through the ARGO Data Platform.
-Initially it was designed to support submissions for local data, it can also work on submitting remote data stored in EGA archives.
+Initially, it was designed to support submissions for local data, but it can also work on submitting remote data stored in EGA archives.
 Sequencing data of FASTQ, BAM and CRAM type files are all supported, with the exception of interleaved FASTQ files.

 The workflow is built using [Nextflow](https://www.nextflow.io/), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this workflow uses one container per process which makes it much easier to maintain and update software dependencies.
 [Here](https://github.com/icgc-argo/argo-data-submission/releases) you can download the latest version.